tfachada/thesist/template/Chapters/0-Quick-guide.typ

 #codly-disable()

 *Note:* This is just an example.
 To know how to use a certain package to its full extent, including any that is used in this guide, be sure to read its documentation.
-*/

-// NOTE: Version 1.2.0 of Codly still uses a deprecated feature, which produces a warning in Typst 0.13 and will be removed in Typst 0.14.
-Use this package with caution or wait for its next version.
-// When the next version comes out, this quick guide will reinclude it.

 === Algorithms